March 31, 2021 11:40 AM | by Omneya Hossam

 How to Get Fit Before Ramadan: The Ultimate Plan

-Ramadan is only less than 45 days away.
+Ramadan is around 2 weeks away.
 Time flies by and it’s only a while before you find yourself having your first sohour and getting ready for the holy month.
-And unlike all year long, Ramadan usually requires us to cook for long hours while we are fasting, pray in the night for quite some time.
-If you have been lazy all year, most likely you will suffer in the first few days.
-If you want to avoid this here is your ultimate plan to getting fit before Ramadan even if you haven’t been fit for a long time.
+And unlike all year long, Ramadan usually gets really busy.
+If you haven't been working out and want to start in Ramadan, it can get a little hard.
+So, if you want to make things a little easier, here is your ultimate plan to getting fit before Ramadan even if you haven’t been fit for a long time.

 Phase 1: Baby Steps